-I recently came across the How to Drive Free and Retire Rich slideshow on Dave Ramsey site via a fellow blogger Pat.
-The slideshow basically said the normal way thinking about car ownership is all wrong and there is a better way to go about this.
+I recently came across the How to Drive Free and Retire Rich on Dave Ramsey’s site.
+It basically said the normal way thinking about car ownership is all wrong and there is a better way to go about this.
 Dave Ramsey proposes that you save your money first, invest, and use the proceed to buy your cars.
 After a while, you will accumulate enough money to make your car purchases self-funding for life, leaving you with enough cash flow to fund your retirement — which could be worth $5.5 million after 40 years.
 Essentially, the basis for “Drive Free” and “Retire Rich”.

 Dave Ramsey challenges the normal way and advocates these different ideas: